CoffeeProgrammers/School-Calendar/README.md

 ---

 ## Installation Instructions
-0. Install docker desktop and git (if you don`t have it already downloaded to your computer)
+0. Install and open docker desktop and git (if you don`t have it already downloaded to your computer)

 - [docker-desktop](https://www.docker.com/products/docker-desktop/)